ctrlplusb/react-universally/README.md

 ## Project Configuration

-We have centralised the configuration of the project to be contained within the `./config` folder.
-The files within this folder can be described as follows:
+We have centralised the configuration of the project to be contained within the `./config` folder, specifically all the configuration values are contained within `./config/values.js`.

- - `private` - all configuration in here is considered "private"; i.e. don't bundle with the client.
-    - `environment.js` - parses and provides the environment specific values which will be used at runtime.
-See the "Environment configuration" section below for more information.
-    - `plugins.js` - provides useful plugin points into the internals of the project toolchain allowing you to easily manage/extend the Babel and Webpack configurations.
-    - `project.js` - global project configuration options, with the capability to easily define new additional "node" target bundles (for e.g. an "apiServer").
- - `public` - all configuration in here is safe to use anywhere; i.e. including client.
-   - `htmlPage.js` - provides a centralised configuration for the html pages used by the server rendering process and the service worker (for offline support).

-In addition to having an easy "go to" location for configuration we hope that this centralised strategy will allow you to easily pull and merge any updates from the starter kit origin without having to pick apart configuration customisations you may have had to scatter throughout the tools folder.
+A special note on using these configuration values across your project: You will most certainly come to a point where you need to use a configuration value within a component/module that would be executed within the browser (i.e. via the client bundle).
+However, you of course would not like to accidentally import and include all of your configuration values within the client bundle  (imagine your database login details floating about).

+To allow for safe consumption of the configuration values we have provided two features:
+  - Firstly, you need to explicitly set up rules within the `./config/values.js` file stating which of the configuration paths should be considered safe to be included in the client bundle.
+  - Secondly, we provide a `get` function which you should use to access configuration values anywhere within your code.
+This function abstracts away all of the security and access boilerplate for you.

 ### Easily add an "API" bundle